risuorg/risuorg.github.io/content/pages/about.md

 ### Who are we?

 We're a group of enthusiasts working in Technical Support that have come out with this tool for detecting known issues in systems to speed up the issue resolution process.

+### Get it!

+Just head to <https://github.com/citellusorg/citellus/> and get the code!